Introduction

 - Permissible utilization index: Value defined in the standard for approving or disapproving the UI found.

-The work began with the modeling of the metal structure in finite elements using the PROCAL 3D software developed by Kot.
-During modeling, the materials in which the structure is built were taken into account.
-Figure 1 shows the finite element of the shed where the crane is installed.
+The project began with the modeling of the metal structure using finite elements using PROCAL , software developed by Kot.
+In addition, the materials used to construct the structure were taken into account during the modeling process.
+Figure 1 shows the finite elements of the warehouse where the overhead crane is installed.

 Figure 1: Finite element model of the shed - Axes.
 [2]

-After modeling the structure in question in finite elements, the acting loads were studied and applied to the model.
-Some of the loads considered are listed below.
+Next, after performing a finite element analysis of the structure in question, the applied loads were analyzed and applied to the model.
+For example, some of the loads considered are listed below.

 - Self-weight: These correspond to the forces due to the mass of all the fixed or mobile components of the shed, as well as mechanical and electrical components and support structures;